Hamburger

 Mauritius

-These services are provided by some law firms and there are third-party service providers which offer company secretarial services.
+These services are provided by some law firms and there are 3rd-party service providers which offer company secretarial services.
 For Global Business Corporations and Authorized Companies, the company secretary must be a management company duly licensed by the FSC.

 Mexico